Construction & Property

 Using the information you have gathered, assess whether there is a risk that the timber was illegally harvested.
 Consider:

-• The prevalence of illegal harvesting in the country of origin (use Transparency International corruption indices and Forest Governance Initiative reports)
+• The prevalence of illegal harvesting in the country of origin (use Transparency International corruption indices, the Preferred by Nature Sourcing Hub, Global Forest Watch, and Chatham House forest governance research)

 • The complexity of the supply chain - longer chains with more intermediaries increase risk